adobe/aquarium-bait/README.md

 process, so the leaves of the trees will require the parents to be in place.

 * **macos1015** - the base os with low-level configs ([base_image.yml](playbooks/base_image.yml))
-   * macos1015-**ci** - jenkins user and autorunning jnlp agent
+   * macos1015-**xcode122** - the Xcode tools of a specific version
-      * macos1015-ci-**xcode-122** - the Xcode tools of a specific version
+      * macos1015-xcode122-**ci** - jenkins user and autorunning jnlp agent

-The VMX packer specs are using `source_path` (in `packer/macos1015/ci.yml` for example) to build the `CI` image on top of the previously created `macos1015` image.
+The VMX packer specs are using `source_path` (in `packer/macos1015/xcode122/ci.yml` for example) to build the `CI` image on top of the previously created `xcode122` image which was created as a child of the `macos1015` image.
 That's why `build_image.sh` wrapper is executing the directory tree levels sequentially - to make sure we already built the previous level image to use it in the next levels of images.

 ## Using of the images